L-47/glassnode-api-python-client/README.md

 ### API Key

 You can get your API from your [Glassnode account](https://studio.glassnode.com/settings/api).
-You can add your API key also from within the program.

 You can add your API key your environment variables by running:

 `export GLASSNODE_API_KEY=<YOUR-KEY>`
+You can also add your API key  from within the glassnode API python client.

 ### Example Usage